Kingfisher-class sloop: Design

 The Kingfisher class was an attempt to build a patrol vessel under 600 tons, due to the lack of clauses on vessels this size in the London Naval Treaty of 1930.
 It was intended it would escort coastal shipping in wartime.
 Its small size and short range that this entailed (it was based on a scaled-down destroyer) rendered it unsuitable for open ocean work.
-The design had a number of shortcomings, it was designed to too high a standard; constructed to full naval warship specifications and powered by geared steam turbine engines, it was not suitable for mass production and it was armed with only one 4-inch gun forward and depth charges aft, which severely limited their ability to defend themselves, let alone their charges.
+The design had a number of shortcomings.
+Constructed to full naval warship specifications and powered by geared steam turbine engines, it was designed to too high a standard and were unsuitable for mass production.
+The ships were armed with one 4-inch gun forward and depth charges aft, which severely limited their ability to defend themselves, let alone their charges.

-Modifications
+Wartime modifications

 The woeful lack of defensive armament was addressed early in the war by adding a multiple Vickers machine gun on the quarterdeck in the Kingfisher and Kittiwake groups, as per the Shearwaters.
-As they became available, two 20 mm Oerlikon guns were added, on pedestal mounts on the deckhouse aft, with the useless machine gun being replaced later with a further pair of such weapons.
+As they became available, two 20 mm Oerlikon cannons were added, on pedestal mounts on the deckhouse aft.
+Two additional 20 mm cannons were added later to replace the multiple machine gun.

 Centimetric Radar Type 271 was added on the roof of the bridge as it became available, this was a target indication set capable of picking up the conning tower or even the periscope or snorkel of a submarine.
-Radar Type 286 air warning was added at the masthead.
+Radar Type 286 air warning was added at the masthead on most ships.
 The ships that had the Mark V gun on the open mounting HA Mark III had a shield added to give the gun crews a measure of protection on the exposed fo'c'sle.